-Verv few compilers provide any compatibility guarantees for the language.
+Very few scripting language compilers provide any compatibility guarantees for their language.
 Instead, we very often see laundry lists of features which do not work, and libraries which are not supported.
-A number of implementations [3, 6, 11, 13, 14, 19, 21] we surveyed chose to rewrite the standard libraries.
-UCPy, a reverse-engineered Python compiler, reports many of the same difficulties that motivated us: a large set of standard libraries, a language in constant flux, and "a manual whose contents surprise its own authors" [3].
-They chose to rewrite the standard library, even though it was 71,000 lines of code long.
-Both Roadsend [21] and Quercus [19]-PHP compilers, referred to by Jones' quote in Section 2.2-reimplement a very small portion of the PHP standard libraries.
-In Shed Skin [6, Sect.
-4.3.3], a Python-to-C++ compiler, the authors were unable to analyse or reuse Python's comprehensive standard library.
-Instead, they had to both reimplement library functions they wanted to support in C++, and create a Python model for these functions to be supported by their compiler.
+A number of implementations we surveyed chose to rewrite the standard libraries.
+UCPy (3), a reverse-engineered Python compiler, reports many of the same difficulties that motivated us: a large set of standard libraries, a language in constant flux, and a manual whose contents surprise its own authors.
+They chose to rewrite the standard library, even though it was 71,000 lines of code long, risking potential semantic differences with the official distribution.

+Both Roadsend (24) and Quercus (22)-PHP compilers, referred to by Jones' quote in Section 2.2-reimplement a very small portion of the PHP standard libraries.
+In Shed Skin (6, Sect.
+4.3.3), a Python-to-C++ compiler, the authors were unable to analyse or reuse Python's comprehensive standard library.
+Instead, library functions they wanted to support were both reimplemented in C++ and seperately modelled in Python.

-Jython [14] and JRuby [13] are reimplementations of Python and Ruby, respectively, on the JVM.
+Jython (16) and JRuby (15) are reimplementations of Python and Ruby, respectively, on the JVM.
 They reimplement their respective standard libraries in their respective host languages, and do not reuse the canonical implementation.
-A much better approach is employed by Phalanger [4, Sect.
-3], a PHP compiler targeting the .NET run-time.
+A much better approach is employed by Phalanger (4, Sect.
+3), a PHP compiler targeting the .NET run-time.
 It uses a special manager to emulate the PHP system, through which they access the standard libraries through the C API.
 They report that they are compatible with the entire set of extensions and standard libraries.
 However, Phalanger does not use the PHP system's functions for its built-in operators, instead rewriting them in its host language, C#.
-Many of the most difficult features of PHP to compile involve its built-in operators, and we believe that reimplementing them is costly and error-prone.
+Many of PHP's most difficult features to compile involve its built-in operators, and we believe that reimplementing them is costly and error-prone.